Census of agriculture: Objectives of the census of agriculture

 In practice, countries expand these objectives or add specific objectives to serve their needs.

 Since censuses of agriculture are usually undertaken only every ten years, it is natural to associate them with those aspects of agriculture that change relatively slowly over time.
-Some national censuses of agriculture, however, are conducted at five-year intervals (e.g. Australia, Canada, India, Japan, New Zealand, Republic of Korea, USA and Viet Nam), which can provide more up-to-date structural data for agricultural policy purposes.
+Some national censuses of agriculture, however, are conducted at five-year intervals (e.g. Australia, Canada, India, Japan, New Zealand, Republic of Korea, USA and Vietnam), which can provide more up-to-date structural data for agricultural policy purposes.
 Thus, censuses of agriculture are mainly concerned with data on the basic organizational structure of agricultural holdings (see structural data in the definition above).
 Censuses of agriculture do not normally include data that change from year to year, such as agricultural production or prices.
 The latter type of fast-changing information is usually collected in sample surveys.

 In terms of international comparability, some cross-country analytical studies on agricultural sectors have been carried out using census data.